stavItlab/ScribeAPi/Data-Model-&-Tools-Config.md

 * `cover_image_url`: String - URL of group representative image
 * `external_url`: String - URL of another representation of this object (e.g. wikipedia) if avail
 * `meta_data`: Hash - Includes arbitrary known data imported from group CSVs that might be useful to display in transcription interface
+* `selection_method`: Enum "linear", "random" - Indicates method for selecting subject-sets from this group for marking, whether linearly or randomly.

 # Tools
 Tools are pluggable, configurable widgets that perform a single, simple task related to identifying an area of the subject ("marking"), adding data to a subject ("transcribing"), or moving the user from one tool to the next ("core").